-- A summary of the 5G threat landscape, the 5G networks classification criteria and their threat taxonomy; - A description of security requirements of 5G networks, divided into domain-specific use cases, and the elicitation of security requirements from relevant stakeholders in 5G; - The current status of 5G networks, the solutions state for securing 5G systems, the standardization effort in the domain of 5G security, the relevant 5G projects, and open source initiatives; - A description of future trends and technologies in 5G networks, their limitations and gaps related to the security of 5G networks.
+- A summary of the 5G threat landscape, the 5G networks classification criteria and their threat taxonomy. - Description of security requirements of 5G networks, divided into domain-specific use cases, and the elicitation of security requirements from relevant stakeholders in 5G. - The current status of 5G networks, the solutions state for securing 5G systems, the standardization effort in the domain of 5G security, the relevant 5G projects, and opensource initiatives. - A description of future trends and technologies in 5G networks, their limitations and gaps related to the security of 5G networks.